 1968: The Who appeared at The Forum in Montreal, Canada.
 Opening for them were The Troggs, who were making their North American debut.

 1968: The Beatles were at the top of the UK singles chart with “Lady Madonna,” the group’s fourteenth UK single to reach #1.

 1970: Ringo Starr’s debut solo album Sentimental Journey was released as the Beatles were splitting apart.
-It was the third solo release by a Beatles member was followed three weeks later by the release of Paul McCartney’s first solo album.
+It was the third solo release by a Beatles member and was followed three weeks later by the release of Paul McCartney’s first solo album.
 Produced by George Martin, the album was rushed out so as to avoid clashing with the release of the Beatles’ final album Let It Be.
 Encouraged by the other Beatles and his family to release a solo album, Ringo chose to record standards chosen by his family since they were his first musical influences.

 1971: Bruce Springsteen & Friendly Enemies opened for The Allman Brothers Band at the Sunshine In in Asbury Park, New Jersey.
 Springsteen had just disbanded his group Steel Mill and within a few weeks formed Dr. Zoom & The Sonic Boom with Steve Van Zandt.